germonprez/CV/README.md

 Outreachy Mentor, 2020

 # ARTICLES (29)
+Lumbard, K., Germonprez, M., and Goggins, S. (2023).
+An Empirical Investigation of Social Comparison and Open Source Community Health, Information Systems Journal, Accepted for Publication.

 Goggins, S., Germonprez, M., and Lumbard (2021).
 Making Open Source Project Health Transparent, IEEE Computer, 54(8), 104–111.

 Germonprez, M., Gandhi, R., and Link, G. (2021).
 The Routinization of Open Source Project Engagement: The Case of Open Source Risk Management Routines, Communications of the Association for Information Systems, 49.